-The cultural heritage and cultural activities in the Austrian-Czech border region is unique and of large variety.
-There are sights of global importance (UNESCO sights) like the historic centre of Vienna, the palace and gardens of Schönbrunn, Wachau Cultural Landscape, Historic Centre of Český Krumlov, Historic Centre of Telč, Holašovice Historical Village Reservation, Jewish Quarter and St Procopius' Basilica in Třebíč, Lednice-Valtice Cultural Landscape, Tugendhat Villa in Brno and the Church of St John Nepomuk at Zelená Hora.
+The cultural heritage and cultural activities in the Austrian-Czech border region are unique and of a large variety.
+There are sights of global importance (UNESCO sights) like the historic centre of Vienna, the palace and gardens of Schönbrunn, Wachau Cultural Landscape, Historic Centre of Český Krumlov, Historic Centre of Telč, Holašovice Historical Village Reservation, Jewish Quarter and St Procopius' Basilica in Třebíč, Lednice-Valtice Cultural Landscape, Tugendhat Villa in Brno and the Church of St. John Nepomuk at Zelená Hora.

-The intangible heritage represented by folk traditions, handicrafts, folklore with typical folk dances (one of them danced in South Moravia has been entered in the UNESCO List of Intangible Heritage) and other persisting activities are no less important signs of the cross-border region.
-Besides those mentioned well developed sites there is a great number of historical value and protected buildings in the programme area.
-Hundreds of them are open to the public and host thousands of cultural events every year (exhibitions, concerts, theatrical performances, etc.).Especially for the rural parts of the programme area where these sites are located a further development and the integration into regional touristic strategies and touristic packages can contribute to a fruitful economic development.
+The intangible heritage represented by folk traditions, handicrafts, folklore with typical folk dances (one of them - verbuñk - danced in South Moravia has been entered in the UNESCO List of Intangible Heritage) and other persisting activities are no less important signs of the cross-border region.
+Besides those mentioned well-developed sites, there is a great number of protected buildings of historical value in the programme area.
+Hundreds of them are open to the public and host thousands of cultural events every year (exhibitions, concerts, theatrical performances, etc.).
+Especially for the rural parts of the programme area where these sites are located, the further development and integration into regional touristic strategies and touristic packages could contribute to a fruitful economic development.
+Besides these aspects, accessibility and a well-equipped traffic infrastructure are considered essential for the ecological and socio-economic development of the tourist locations.

-The aim of the European biodiversity strategy running until 2020 is to conserve and enhance natural assets and to manage them sustainable, ensuring nature delivers what we need.
-This should protect species and their habitats, help to combat climate change and adapt to its impacts and contribute to meeting the goals of the EU's resource-efficient Europe initiative.
-The strategy focus on 6 targets, this programme is oriented on 3 of them:
+The aim of the European biodiversity strategy running until 2020 is to conserve and enhance natural assets and to manage them sustainably in order to ensuring that nature delivers what we need.
+The strategy should protect species and their habitats, help to combat climate change and adapt to its impacts and contribute to meeting the goals of the EU's resource-efficient Europe initiative.
+The strategy focuses on six targets, with this programme being oriented on three of them:

-- enhancing efforts to protect species and habitats - maintain and restore ecosystems and their services and - step up the EU contribution to averting global biodiversity loss
+- enhancing efforts to protect species and habitats - maintain and restore ecosystems and their services, and - step up the EU contribution to averting global biodiversity loss

-The development of functional ecological networks and green infrastructures (including the Natura 2000 conservation areas) for the preservation of biodiversity constitutes a particular challenge for the different policy strands since management and restoration of natural assets has to be based on integrated concepts of land and water use management.
+The development of functional ecological networks and green infrastructures (including the Natura 2000 conservation areas) for the preservation of biodiversity constitutes a particular challenge for the different policy strands, because the management and restoration of natural assets has to be based on integrated concepts of land and water use management.

-The forecasted climate change will lead to risks for infrastructure, settlements, economic activities and problems with water supply, consequences for energy production and agriculture and heat waves esp. in cities and urban agglomeration.
+The forecasted climate change will lead to risks for infrastructure, settlements, economic activities and problems with the water supply, consequences for energy production and agriculture and heat waves especially in cities and urban agglomerations.

-Although all kinds of the flood-protection measures have been enhanced since the last extensive floods in 1997 (South Moravia) and in 2002 (South Bohemia, Lower and Upper Austria) and in 2013 in Austria, the risk of floods still exists.
-Based on treaties a specialized "Natural Disaster Protection Group" has been established, this group is a very appropriate starting point for common projects, for removing the existing barriers due to different legislation, incompatible equipment, different organization and different languages.
+Although all of the flood-protection measures have been enhanced since the last extensive floods in 1997 (South Moravia) and in 2002 (South Bohemia, Lower and Upper Austria) and in 2013 in Austria, the risk of floods still exists.
+Under several treaties, a specialized "Natural Disaster Protection Group" has been established.
+This group is a very appropriate starting point for common projects, for removing the existing barriers due to different legislation, incompatible equipment, different organizations and different languages.

-A specific need concerns the improved connection between environment and leisure and tourism activities.
+A specific need concerns the improved connection between the environment and leisure and tourism activities.
 The cultural and natural heritage sites are very popular recreation and touristic destinations for the regional (urban) population as well as for foreign visitors.
-The utilisation of this cultural/natural heritage with tangible and/or intangible character needs to be developed in a sustainable and integrated cross border way.
-Touristic development in the sense of eco-touristic approaches is especially for less developed regions the most important asset for starting a dynamic regional development process and increasing employment esp. in the service sector where women are dominating.
+The utilisation of this cultural and natural heritage of a tangible and intangible nature needs to be developed in a sustainable and integrated way across the border.
+Touristic development in the sense of an eco-tourism approach is the most important asset, especially for less developed regions, for starting a dynamic regional development process and increasing employment, above all, in the service sector where women are predominate.